 After the donation life went back to normal pretty quickly – Mr MIP had some aches and pains as his body went back to it’s normal blood levels and he felt quite tired.
 He has always said he’d do it again without any hesitation – he describes the process as feeling like having the flu without actually having the flu.

-A few days later we recieved this surprise box from DKMS as a thank you to him for being a lifesaver.
 I can’t even imagine what it feels like to save a life but I do know I’m immensely proud of him.
 We are still waiting to find out how the patient is – we’ve asked to know but the recipient isn’t obliged to tell us and that’s fine.
 We just hope she’s ok and well on the way to recovery – we have our fingers, eyes and toes crossed for you mystery lady.

 It’s quick and easy to register to be a bone marrow and blood cell donor – you can visit DKMS-UK and answer a few questions and you can also register with Anthony Nolan Trust .
 If you find you can’t register with one then it’s worth trying the other as they have slightly different requirements.